rkoonireddy/FrontendStat/stat/README.md

   - `responseTypes` - Contains the return types of the backend-API calls.
 - `util/` - A collection of utility functions used throughout the project.
   - `util` - All utility functions used in the project are stored here.
 This includes functions for data processing, data visualization, etc.
+- `App.css` - The global styles and font config of the application can be found here.
+- `App.tsx` - The entry point of the application.
+The routing and the main structure of the application are defined here.
+- `hooks.ts` - Contains the ***useAppDispatch*** and ***useAppSelector*** hooks which are used to access the Redux store.
+- `index.tsx` - The root of the application.
+The mother of all components.
+- `store.ts` - The Redux store is created here.
+The store is configured with the different slices and a persistor to keep application data even after a page has been reloaded.

 ### Design Decisions